DanielAraqueStudios/ENCOUNTERCOFFEE/README.md

 # Encounter Coffee - E-Commerce Platform Documentation
 ## GitHub Copilot Optimization Guide

-> **Purpose**: This README provides comprehensive context for GitHub Copilot to generate precise, production-ready code for the Encounter Coffee WordPress/WooCommerce e-commerce platform with SEO optimization, UI/UX best practices, and integrated heatmap analytics.
+> **Purpose**: This README provides comprehensive context for GitHub Copilot to generate precise, production-ready code for the Encounter Coffee e-commerce platform with SEO optimization, UI/UX best practices, and integrated heatmap analytics.

+> **⚠️ ARCHITECTURE NOTE**: The website is fully developed in **WordPress** (pure code), but the e-commerce functionality (product catalog, cart, checkout) is integrated as an **iframe** embedded within WordPress HTML pages.
+This is a hybrid architecture where WordPress manages content, SEO, and storytelling, while the external e-commerce platform (embedded via iframe) handles transactions.

 ---